 Message from the Director:

-The world of land use regulations and processes is alien.
+The world of land use regulations is alien.
 I know that.
 I know that the Planning & Development Services Department’s operations – what we do, how we do it, and perhaps most importantly, why we do what we do – is baffling to many Snohomish citizens.
 However, it’s the nature of our business and no matter how hard we try to be transparent about our process, too often it’s clear we’re speaking a language many people don’t understand.
 That’s why I want to encourage you to contact me anytime you have a question about zoning or land use.
 Please don’t hesitate to contact me the next time we approve a project or do something that angers or confuses you.
 Afterwards, you may still be angry but hopefully you won’t be confused.
 My direct line is 360-282-3173.
 Or if you prefer, send me an email.